 As a result of the exceedances noted for the ET 1 sampling locations, a study was undertaken to assess whether the elevated concentrations challenged the PA conclusions (Flach and Whiteside, 2016).
 Because ET 1 and ET 2 were analyzed together in the 2008 PA, they were evaluated together in this study.
-The 2008 PA model assumed hypothetical waste disposal timing and distribution.
+The 2008 PA model conservatively assumed hypothetical waste disposal timing and distribution based on both trenches opening and being filled simultaneously.
+In reality, the average disposal dates for ET 1 and ET 2 differ by more than eight years, which will result in some plume separation.
 Because the as-disposed-of waste condition for ET 1 and ET 2 were different than assumed in the PA, the model was revised to reflect the actual disposal conditions.
 The results of the study showed that simulated and vadose zone plume concentrations are reasonably consistent and that the phased operation of ET 1 and ET 2 is likely to ensure that performance objectives are met.
+This conclusion was later confirmed by the Special Analysis of the impact of the updated GSA flow model on E-Area groundwater performance (Hamm et al. 2018)